 50 See Labor Code 432.7 LC.

 51 See Matter of Roldan, (BIA 1999) 22 I & N Dec.
-512, 524. (“We conclude that Congress did not intend for the various state rehabilitative measures [post-conviction relief] designed to avoid or erase the stigma of a conviction to be considered in determining whether an alien has been convicted for purposes of applying the immigration laws. ")
+512, 524 ("We did not close up commercial That Congress intend for the various state rehabilitative Measures [post-conviction relief] designed to avoid or erase the stigma of a conviction to be Considered in Determining Whether an alien has-been Convicted Applying for purposes of the immigration laws. ")